 That’s how you ended up seeing us three in pictures and you’ve been seeing me represent Tech, and Tech representing me, because that’s what’s got to happen for the future.
 This is my motto: I’m a grenade, right?
 But I’m only one.
 It doesn’t tear down the target.
 It takes 30, 40 or 50 grenades to tear down a target, and that’s what I’m trying to teach to these people.
 I’m good.
 I know I’m at the top, but who’s coming with me?
 That’s the mission I’m on.”

-Chris Mills: Is it almost like the three of you guys decided that you’ve all been doing your thing, the three of you separately for years, but you’re trying to set an example for younger people coming up in the city?
+Chris Mills: how can homework help learning Is it almost like the three of you guys decided that you’ve all been doing your thing, the three of you separately for years, but you’re trying to set an example for younger people coming up in the city?
 At the same time you’re instilling those things that you’re talking about, like why it’s not cool to do those things in the streets if you don’t know what’s going to happen as a result?